 A blood sample drawn from a vein in your arm

-The complement system is complex and composed of a set of more than 30 circulating blood proteins that work together to promote immune and inflammatory responses.
-Its principal role is to destroy foreign pathogens like bacteria and viruses.
-The complement system can also be activated when the body makes antibodies against its own tissues that it thinks are foreign (autoantibodies) as happens in autoimmune diseases.
-Complement tests measure the quantity or activity of complement proteins in the blood.
+The complement system consists of almost 60 proteins, approximately 30 of which are circulating blood proteins that work together to promote immune and inflammatory responses.
+Complement tests measure the amount or activity of complement proteins in the blood.

 There are nine primary complement proteins that are designated C1 through C9.
-These components, in addition to the remaining proteins, work together in a cascade manner by activating, amplifying, breaking apart, and forming complexes that respond to infections, non-self tissues (transplants), dead cells (apoptosis), or inflammation.
+These components, in addition to the remaining proteins, work together in a cascade-like approach by activating, amplifying, breaking apart, and forming protein complexes that respond to infections, "non-self" tissues (e.g., transplants), dead cell debris (e.g., from apoptosis), or inflammation.

-- The MAC binds to the surface of each microorganism or abnormal cell that has been targeted for destruction.
+- The MAC binds to the surface of each microbe, abnormal cell, or substance that has been targeted for destruction.
 It creates a lesion (hole) in the membrane wall and causes lysis, which is destruction of the cell by letting the contents out – like piercing a water-filled balloon.

 - It attracts WBCs to the site of the infection.

-- It stimulates phagocytosis, a process in which microorganisms are engulfed by macrophages and neutrophils and killed.
+- It stimulates phagocytosis, a process in which microbes are engulfed by macrophages and neutrophils and killed.

-- It increases the solubility of the immune complexes and helps to clear them out of the blood.
+- It also labels immune complexes with complement components so that WBCs will engulf them and clear them out of the blood.

-Complement tests measure the quantity or the function (activity) of complement proteins in the blood.
+Complement tests measure the amount or the function (activity) of complement proteins in the blood.
 Complement components may be measured individually or together to determine whether the system is functioning normally.
 C3 and C4 are the most frequently measured complement proteins.
-Total complement activity (CH50 or CH100) can be measured if a health practitioner suspects a deficiency that is not measured by C3 or C4.
-CH50 measures the function of the complete classical complement pathway, C1 – C9.
+Total complement activity can be measured if a healthcare practitioner suspects a deficiency that is not measured by C3 or C4.
+The CH50 functional test measures the function of the complete classical complement pathway, mediated by components C1 – C9.
 If this measurement is outside the normal range, then each of the nine different complement levels can be measured individually to look for hereditary or acquired deficiencies.

 How is it used?

 Complement tests, most commonly C3 and C4, are used to determine whether deficiencies or abnormalities in the complement system are causing, or contributing to, a person's disease or condition.
-Total complement activity (CH50 or CH100) may be ordered to look at the integrity of the entire classical complement pathway.
+Total complement activity (CH50) may be ordered to look at the integrity of the entire classical complement pathway.
 Other complement components are ordered as needed to look for deficiencies.

 Complement testing may be used to:

-- Help diagnose and monitor the activity and treatment of acute or chronic autoimmune diseases such as systemic lupus erythematosus (SLE) and rheumatoid arthritis.
+- Help diagnose and monitor the activity and treatment of acute or chronic autoimmune diseases such as lupus (systemic lupus erythematosus or SLE) and rheumatoid arthritis

 When is it ordered?

-Complement testing may be ordered when a person has unexplained inflammation or edema or symptoms of an autoimmune disorder such as SLE.
-It may also be ordered when a health practitioner suspects that someone may have an immune complex-related condition and wants to check the status of the person's complement system.
+Complement testing may be ordered when a person has unexplained inflammation or edema or symptoms of an autoimmune disorder such as lupus.
+It may also be ordered when a healthcare practitioner suspects that someone may have an immune complex-related condition and wants to check the status of the person's complement system.